 Tillerson has been sharply criticized by some lawmakers and others in the foreign policy community for his acceptance of Trump's proposal to cut State's overall budget by one-third at a time of increased global peril, and for the slow pace of the reforms he promised when he took over the department in January.

-Many senior jobs remain unfilled, including all but two of the department’s 24 regional and issues bureaus that are still headed by acting assistant secretaries.
+Many senior jobs remain unfilled, including all but two of the department's 24 regional and issues bureaus that are still headed by acting assistant secretaries.
 An initial administration hiring freeze, lifted by Trump in April, remains in place at State, and most internal promotions and transfers have been frozen.
-Tillerson has told Congress he does not expect to begin implementing a reorganization still under study until next year.
+Tillerson has told Congress he does not expect to begin implementing a reorganization until next year.

 In addition to maintaining USAID's position as an independent agency and establishing a separate new agency for public diplomacy, the Atlantic Council report proposes ways to reorganize State's structure to make it more efficient and transparent.
 The report calls for paring down the number of bureaus, without eliminating functions, by combining those with similar or complementary mandates.

-It outlines a more efficient budgetary process and the elimination of a number of “special” envoy and representative offices established over the years to deal with specific issues, many of them overlapping existing offices.
-Some, initially established by Congress, would require legislative approval to do away with.
+It outlines a more efficient budgetary process and the elimination of a number of "special" envoy and representative offices established over the years to deal with specific issues, many of them overlapping existing offices.

 The report also recommends increased training and educational programs for both the foreign and civil service, and encourages temporary assignments in other agencies and departments.

 "None of State's personnel systems encourage service outside the department," it notes.
 "None encourage much training. . . .
 None have, until recently, expended much effort on teaching leadership or management."